THERAPY FOR WOMEN BY WOMEN IN BIRMINGHAM, AL

 Your Mind Has Been Running the Show.
 ACT Helps You Take the Lead.

-You already know the thought is not true.
-You have told yourself that a hundred times.
-And it still shows up — still steers your decisions, still keeps you from the things that matter most to you.
-That is not a personal failing.
-That is how the mind works.
-And there is a better way to work with it.
+You already know the thought isn’t true.
+You’ve told yourself that a hundred times.
+And it still shows up — still steers your decisions, still keeps you from what matters most.
+That’s not a personal failing.
+That’s how the mind works, and there’s a better way to work with it.

-Acceptance Commitment Therapy — ACT — is the clinical foundation of everything we do at Empower.
-It is not traditional talk therapy.
-It is not about thinking positively or eliminating the difficult thoughts.
-It is about changing your relationship with them entirely — so that your fears, your self-doubt, and your anxiety stop being the authors of your life, and you get to be instead.
+Acceptance and Commitment Therapy (ACT) is the clinical foundation of everything we do at Empower.
+It isn’t traditional talk therapy, and it isn’t about thinking positively or eliminating difficult thoughts.
+It’s about changing your relationship with them entirely — so your fears, self-doubt, and anxiety stop being the authors of your life, and you get to be instead.

 The problem with most therapy

-You have probably already tried to think your way out of this.
-It has not worked — and there is a reason for that.
+You’ve probably already tried to think your way out of this.

-Traditional cognitive therapy asks you to argue with your difficult thoughts — to find the evidence against them, challenge their logic, replace them with better ones.
-For many women, this creates a second problem: now you are not just anxious, you are also exhausted from fighting your own mind.
+Traditional cognitive therapy asks you to argue with your difficult thoughts — find the evidence against them, challenge their logic, replace them.
+For many women, that creates a second problem: now you’re not just anxious, you’re exhausted from fighting your own mind.
 The thoughts keep coming.
 The arguing never ends.

 "You do not have to feel confident to move forward.
 You only need to know what matters — and be willing to take one step in that direction."